Surprises, zingers and an epic reunion: Here are the biggest Emmys moments

 Alec Baldwin wins, too

-Alec Baldwin nabbed an Emmy for portraying Donald Trump on "Saturday Night Live" and accepted his award by joking, "I supposed I should say, 'At long last, Mr. President, here is your Emmy.'"
+Alec Baldwin nabbed an Emmy for portraying Donald Trump on "Saturday Night Live" and accepted his award by joking, "'At long last, Mr. President, here is your Emmy.'"

 A '9 to 5' reunion

-In one highlight of the evening, the stars of the legendary comedy "9 to 5" — Lily Tomlin, Dolly Parton and Jane Fonda — took to the stage together to present the award for Best Supporting Actor in a Limited Series or Movie to "Big Little Lies" star Alexander Skarsgard.
+In one of the evening's most thrilling surprises the stars of the legendary 1980 comedy "9 to 5" — Lily Tomlin, Dolly Parton and Jane Fonda — took to the stage together to present the award for Best Supporting Actor in a Limited Series to "Big Little Lies" star Alexander Skarsgard.